-Theatresports® Corporate Challenge Companies from all across Sydney can register teams of 3-5 staff to represent them in a fun, light-hearted improvised comedy competition playing 1, 2 & 3 minute games against other companies in their industry live on stage.
-It's a chance to see who has the best teamwork, the bravest culture and the funniest people.
-Teams will perform in two shows (a heat & final), receive positive media coverage, free Theatresports Handbooks & more.
-Performances will be held in the CBD on Friday nights.
-All the money from the shows goes directly to CanTeen Australia to help young people & their families living with cancer.
-For more information email Jon Williams (director, Theatresports® Corporate Challenge) at jon.williams@improaustralia.com.au PROFESSIONAL TRAINING & CONFERENCE WORKSHOPS Impro Australia's corporate team are the best in the business at turning conferences into vividly remembered, learning and bonding experiences.
-Since 1985, we have conducted tailored communication workshops and cultural change programs for schools, government departments, businesses and Not-for-profit agencies.
+CORPORATE TRAINING, ENTERTAINMENT & WORKSHOPS Impro Australia's corporate team are the best in the business at turning conferences into vividly remembered, learning and bonding experiences.
+Since 1985, we have conducted tailored communication and team-building workshops and cultural change programs for schools, government departments, Universities, businesses and not-for-profit agencies.
+Many organisations get us back year after year.
 The skills and themes that underpin impro training are perfectly transferrable to professional development and presentation training.
-Our methods draw out inspiring creativity and genuine humour from the participants while embedding practical empowering communication tools.
-The benefits of impro training flow to all areas of people's lives, improving relationships and positivity.
-We love to share our impro knowledge and we have watched it change lives for over 30 years.
-Enquiries: Contact John Knowles at corporate@improaustralia.com.au I am indebted to you and your team.
+Our methods draw out creativity, innovation and genuine humour from the participants while embedding practical empowering communication tools.
+The benefits of impro training flow to all areas of peoples' lives, improving relationships, self-esteem and positivity.
+We love to share our impro knowledge and have watched it change lives for over 30 years.
+Enguiries: Contact John Knowles on 0413 631 549 or email: corporate@improaustralia.com.au or CLICK HERE I am indebted to you and your team.
 It was beyond my expectations.
 We were very impressed by the enthusiasm and commitment shown by the participants.
 (And so much laughter.)
 One participant remarked, 'This is the best day I have ever had at USQ!'
-Dr Christie White, University of Southern Queensland See the best players of the 80s, 90s & 00s go head to head
+Dr Christie White, University of Southern Queensland improaustralia improaustralia.com.au